Skip to content

 What Will it Cost to Prosecute or Defend a Lawsuit?

 This question cannot be easily answered.
 Litigation matters are difficult to estimate for fees and costs.
 Numerous factors influence cost.
 Our lawyers typically work on an hourly basis, with the client paying for the time attorneys or paralegals spend working on your case.
 Attorney rates generally are reflective of the level of knowledge and experience of a particular lawyer.
 Another influencing factor is the attitude of the other side.
 Sometimes, a collaborative effort can be made to find a solution to a problem, which generally results in a quick case resolution at a lower cost.
 However, in the event the parties are unwilling to compromise on anything, the litigation generally takes much more time and will increase its cost.
 Depending on the type of case, additional expenses may be incurred for investigative materials or retention of expert witnesses.
 If your case requires the use of an expert, expert fees will add to the cost of the litigation.
-Clients generally have input in how much money is spent on litigation, with the understanding that the decision to do or not to something in your case will have some sort of impact, whether positive or negative.
+Clients generally have input on how much money is spent on litigation, with the understanding that the decision to do or not to something in your case will have some sort of impact, whether positive or negative.